chie7tain/Chie7tain/README.md

 ## 🙋‍♂️ About Me

-- 🌱 I’m currently working as a Frontend Engineer and Mentor upcomming devs who learn software engineering**
+- 🌱 I’m currently working as a Frontend Engineer and Mentor **

 <!-- 👨‍💻 a few tinkerings are available at **[My Portfolio](https://chie7tain.netlify.app/)** -->